Words of Wisdom from 5 Innovation Leaders

 Watch the rest of our chat with Whitney here.

-4. “There is a type of company that is important for the future of Canadian or anyone’s economy…what we need is a couple of anchor tech companies because they have an outsized impact on the ecosystem.” -Tobi Lütke, Founder & CEO of Shopify
+4. “There is a type of company that is important for the future of the Canadian or anyone’s economy…what we need is a couple of anchor tech companies because they have an outsized impact on the ecosystem.” -Tobi Lütke, Founder & CEO of Shopify

 Canada needs to break its pattern of seeing scale-ups sell before they hit the billion-dollar mark.
 Hyper-growth companies, like Shopify, are like freight trains, according to Lütke, and we should let them be freight trains.
 He suggests the Canadian government create a hyper-growth passport for companies that are performing at this rate so they can continue to grow.
 Before Canadian startups sell, the government and industry need to start collaborating to give them a reason to stay.